techcow2/visiontext/README.md

 # VisionText

-VS Code extention to Transform images into detailed descriptions for AI assistants, documentation, and code tools.
+VS Code extension to Transform images into detailed descriptions for AI assistants, documentation, and code tools.
 Powered by Pollinations.AI Vision API.

 ## Features